The EuroMillions Jackpot Cap

 The jackpot cannot roll over again.
 If there are no jackpot winners, the entire amount is added to the next winning tier.

-EuroMillions rules also allow for the jackpot cap to increase in future.
-As soon as a €240 million jackpot is won or has rolled down, the cap will become €250 million.
-The cap will continue to go up by €10 million after every time it has reached its limit and been won.
-The maximum jackpot cap is €250 million, so it will remain at this value even after it has been won.
+EuroMillions rules have allowed for the jackpot cap to increase by €10 million over the past few years.
+It has gone up by €10 million after every time it has reached its limit and been won.
+However, the maximum jackpot allowed at the current time is €250 million, so it will remain at this value even after it has been won.

 Please Note: Values and amounts in the graphics are for guidance only and may not reflect actual draws.